JakeKurtz/rexhue/docs/source/car_paint_opaque_flakes.md

 Has the same three layers (base coat, metallic flakes, and a clear top coat) where the metallic flakes are coated in a thinfilm.

+This shader was designed to simulate ChromaFlair pigments.
+It's comprised of highly reflective aluminium flakes that are coated with a thin layer of magnesium fluoride, which is embedded in an extremely thin layer of chromium.

 <img src="_static/media/c_opaque_flakes.png" alt="my alt text" width="50%"/>

 ## Inputs